COMM1100 Foundations of Public Speaking - 3 s.h.

 EDUC3580 Education of Exceptional Child and Adult - 3 s.h.

 Examine the philosophical, historical and legal bases for special education, including the definitions and etiologies of individuals with disabilities and exceptional learning needs.
 Study gifted individuals and those with exceptional needs from culturally and linguistically diverse backgrounds.
-Prerequisites: EDUC1300, PSYC1300.
+Prerequisites: EDUC1300.

 EDUC3590 Educational Psychology - 3 s.h.

 An introduction to the theories and practices connecting psychology and education.
 The course addresses the social contexts of child development (0-adult), classroom culture, learning, individual differences, social-emotional learning, and their implications related to physical, emotional, and cognitive development of children and the impact on learning.
-Prerequisite: EDUC1300, PSYC1300.
+Measurement strategies are introduced and provide an understanding of classroom, local, state, and national assessments.
+Prerequisite: EDUC1300

 EDUC3710 K-6 Elementary Education Practicum - 1-2 s.h.